 The Federal Deposit Insurance Corporation (FDIC) is an independent agency of the U.S. government.
 Created in 1933 during the Great Depression, the FDIC was founded to insure bank deposits in case the bank failed.
 As a whole, the FDIC was established to increase the public’s trust in the banking system.

-When you tuck your money into a bank account, your funds do not just sit idle.
-Banks actually invest your money to earn revenue and FDIC insurance protects these investments on your behalf.
+When you deposit your money into a bank account, your funds do not just sit idle.
+Banks actually invest your money to earn revenue.
+At Live Oak, we invest your dollars into small business ventures across the nation.
+Watch our video to learn more about how we invest your money.
+FDIC insurance protects these deposits on your behalf.
 FDIC coverage applies to deposit accounts, including checking accounts, savings accounts, money market deposit accounts, and Certificates of Deposit.
-Live Oak Bank has full FDIC coverage on all of our deposit products.

 However, if you open a joint account with two owners (example: you and your spouse), you will each be covered up to $250,000, which doubles your FDIC coverage.
 You can also open a revocable trust account with multiple beneficiaries who would receive the funds upon the account owner’s death.
 Each beneficiary is covered up to $250,000 with a maximum of five beneficiaries on a single account.